mamtakanotra/static-site/README.md

 # static-site
-Static HTML site for Docker nginx
+Static HTML site for Docker nginx llll

 ## How to Run this inside Docker?
 * One Dockerfile for Docker build